ragul-kachiappan/personal-page/src/content/posts/drf_exception_handler_gotcha.md

     return s
 ```

-DRF's validation errors require error response to be of format of `ErrorDetail` which is a Subclass of `str` type and we end up with unexpected string transformations and list conversions.
+DRF's validation errors require error responses to be in the `ErrorDetail` format, which is a subclass of the `str` type.
+This leads to unexpected string transformations and list conversions.

+## Solutions for Custom Error Formats

-There are few ways to overcome this problem and conform to a custom style guide.
+There are several ways to overcome this issue and conform to a custom style guide:

-## Solution 1: Custom ValidationError implementation.
+### Solution 1: Custom ValidationError Implementation

 ```python
 class CustomValidationError(APIException):
     status_code = status.HTTP_400_BAD_REQUEST